|AT A GLANCE||PRICING||HEADLINE|

 Given what we’ve learned about Celliant and its benefits, we think the Bear mattress is an excellent choice for athletes or anyone that is committed to living an active lifestyle.
 We even put Bear on our list of the Best Mattresses For Athletes.

 Like Bear, Casper offers other mattress models, as well.
 They offer an entry-level model called the Casper Essential and a more premium option called the Casper Wave, which contains an advanced support system designed for proper alignment.
+As of early 2019, they also released two hybrid models called Casper Hybrid and Wave Hybrid, which are better options for heavy-set individuals.
 In this comparison, though, we are primarily talking about the flagship Casper mattress.
 Let’s get into it.

 The Casper mattress does contain a layer of memory foam, but it’s actually used for secondary comfort and deep pressure relief.
 Instead, Casper uses a proprietary open-cell foam for the true comfort top layer.
 As such, the bed has more of a soft, neutral-foam feel compared to the Bear mattress.
 In other words, the top layer doesn’t really contour or hug your body the way memory foam does.
 It’s still extremely soft and comfortable, but it’s just a slightly different feel than memory foam.
 Again, this isn’t necessarily a bad thing or a good thing.
 It really just depends on what you like.
 For what it’s worth, we’ve found that the majority of consumers out there find a neutral-foam feel to be very accommodating.